Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

 Two of them, $S_1$ and $S_4$ stemming from the lines $\ell_1$ and $\ell_4$ in $\overline{X}^*$, are biholomorphic to $P(H^2\oplus H^0)$ while $S_2$ and $S_3$ given by $\ell_2$ and $\ell_3$ are biholomorphic to $P(H^s\oplus H^0)$.
 To determine the type of the exceptional ones, notice that the local resolution of the singularity (\ref{vegtelen-szingularitas}) is given by defining the new variables $u_s:=w^{-s}u,v_s:=v,w_s:=w$, whence the equation of the proper transform becomes

 This means that we add a family of projective lines parametrized by $\C P^1$ with sections $w_s$.
-As $w_s$ is untwisted in the base direction, this implies that the Hirzebruch surfaces $S'_1,\dots,S'_{s-1}$ we add through this process are trivial $\C P^1 \times \C P^1$'s. $\Diamond$ \begin{remark}\rm It is worth comparing the complex compactification (\ref{felfujas}) with the simple smooth real compactification of $M_V$ in \cite{ete2,ete-jar}. \end{remark}
+As $w_s$ is untwisted in the base direction, this implies that the Hirzebruch surfaces $S'_1,\dots,S'_{s-1}$ we add through this process are trivial $\C P^1 \times \C P^1$'s. $\Diamond$ \begin{remark}\rm The reader may recognize that this ``first approximation'' of the twistor space of the multi-Taub--NUT space is nothing else than the twistor space of the corresponding ALE Gibbons--Hawking space \cite{hit1}. \end{remark}

+\begin{lemma} The {\em true twistor space} $Z$ of any multi-Taub--NUT space $(M_V, g_V)$ with $s$ NUTs also admits a smooth complex compactification $\overline{Z}$.
+It also arises by adding $s+3$ Hirzebruch surfaces to $Z$ in a suitable way. \end{lemma}

+{\it Proof.} The idea is to twist (cf. \cite[pp. 393-395]{bes} and \cite{hit3}) the natural algebraic model constructed in Lemma \ref{Zkompaktifikalas1} with a section of a certain line bundle $L^c$ which lives on the total space of the line bundle $\pi_z:H^2\rightarrow\C P^1$ where this base is the same as that of (\ref{proj.fibralas}).